susanev/uw-stars-cse/142/week6/midterm-evaluation.md

 	* Note: I do not have ability to do class and check-ins at the same time .. : [
 * More interactive activities during Wednesday's class
 * Collect/grade quizzes
+	* Record? or Grade and record?
-	* I lack the time to do this; but!
+	* I lack the time to do grade the quizzes; but!
 Happy to discuss your quiz at our check-in meetings

 ### Other things of note